LordOfMice/Tools/README.md

 alc650 - setter, viewer and GUI analog part mixer for Realtek ALC650 AC'97 Codec. giveio client. viewer and setter can be used with any AC'97 Codec (viewer output is valid for common AC'97 registers only).

+APMDisable - tiny tool to disable APM (power saving mode) Feature on ATA(IDE) drives (for some drives that don't save it permanently), Win 2000+

 burnmem - Win9x Memory Burn Driver.
 Limits memory for himem.sys (to limit it for Windows 9x).
 BIOS INT 15h interfaces for memory viewer as bonus.

 devsize - Windows NT Storage Devices Internal Interfaces (Descriptors) viewer.
 It's strange but i could not find such tool - so wrote my own.